Market validation

 01

 Many companies that fail in China do not fail in execution.
 They did not enter the wrong market - they entered with the wrong assumptions.
-Their commitment is made on projected demand, on a promising distributor introduction, or on competitive pressure only.
+Their commitment is made on assumed demand, on a promising distributor introduction, or on competitive pressure only.
 The evidence base is often thin.

 02